Our pathway to electrification

 More households and business consumers may start to replace their gas appliances with electric appliances when gas appliances stop working.
 It may take up to 15 years before an appliance needs to be replaced.

-You may start to abolish your gas connections once your final gas appliances are replaced.
-This means the connection is closed off and cannot be reconnected.
+You may decommission your gas connection once your final gas appliance is replaced.
+This means the connection is closed off, the gas meter is removed, the service line is cut at the gas main and cannot be reconnected.

 Gas prices will start to increase more rapidly and more consumers will transition from gas to electricity, meaning prices will be higher for those who are still on the network.